About MKE Elevate

 Who is involved in this work?

-The City of Milwaukee Health Department is facilitating the Community Health Improvement Planning Process.
+The City of Milwaukee Health Department is facilitating the implementation of the Community Health Improvement Plan.
 However, this is a community-driven initiative, and will need the entire community to execute the plan.
-We are asking individuals, businesses, agencies, nonprofits and coalitions citywide to join us in developing the MKE Elevate plan.
+We are asking individuals, businesses, agencies, nonprofits and coalitions citywide to join us in implementing the Priority Action Areas of MKE Elevate.